 This show does not take place every night.
-We could not find any official schedule, so please ask the official tourism board. (if you come accross a schedule, please share it in the comments, that would be wonderful! )
+We could not find any schedule, so please ask the tourism board. (if you come across a schedule, please share it in the comments, that would be wonderful! )

 2. Admire more statues…

 When we talk about Skopje, we talk about statues.
-Rumor has it, Macedonia spends the same amount of money in statues as in health care.
+Rumor has it, Macedonia spends the same amount of money on statues as in health care.